jpype-project/jpype/doc/userguide.rst

 Enforcement of the strong typing of Java must be performed at runtime within Python.
-Each time a method is invoked, JPype must match against the list of all possible methods that the class implements and match against the best possible overload.
+Each time a method is invoked, JPype must match against the list of all possible methods that the class implements and choose the best possible overload.
 For this reason the methods that appear in a JPype class will not be the actual Java methods, but rather a "dispatch" whose job is deciding which method should be called based on the type of the provided